stanleygarbo/SHS-php/README.md

-# This for our exam
+# This is for our exam

 This simple website was made using PHP.